ogulcansarioglu/WriterBlockFlutterFirebaseApp/README.md

 ## Milestones

-1 - Basic UI, Done
+- Basic UI, done
-2 - Firebase Initilazation, done
+- Firebase Initilazation, done
-3 - Login with Firebase, done
+- Login with Firebase, done
+- Local Database with SQLlite, done
-4 - Custom Auth System that allows Firebase, Google Cloud etc, done 5 - Notes writing, storing and deleting functionalities, done 6 - Local Database, done
+- Custom Auth System that allows Firebase, Google Cloud etc, done
+- Notes writing, storing and deleting functionalities, done
-6 - Notes Sharing Fundementals, done
+- Notes Sharing Fundementals, done
-7 - Full Firebase Imigration, done
+- Full Firebase Imigration, done
-8 - Ready, as an note keeping app, to be shared on Google and Apple Store, done
+- Ready, as an note keeping app, to be shared on Google and Apple Store, done

 ##Next Steps

-8 - Creating the feed where users can modify and read shared notes 9 - Scores and Gamification based on Contributions and ReadCounts 10 - User Testing
+- Creating the feed where users can modify and read shared notes
+- Scores and Gamification based on Contributions and ReadCounts
+- User Testing
-11 - Sharing on Google Store and Apple Store
+- Sharing on Google Store and Apple Store

 Login Screen: